RasmussenLab/vamb/README.md

 where `SEP` in the {Separator} chosen in step 3, e.g. `C` in that example, `OUT` is the name of the output directory to create, `FASTA` the path to the FASTA file and `BAM1` the path to the first BAM file.
 You can also use shell globbing to input multiple BAM files: `my_bamdir/*bam`.

-If you don't trust your alignments, set the `-z` and `-s` flag as appropriate, depending on the properties of your aligner.
+If you don't trust your alignments, set the `-z` flag as appropriate, depending on the properties of your aligner.
 For example, if I used the aligner BWA MEM, I would use:

-`vamb -o SEP -z 0.95 -s 30 --outdir OUT --fasta FASTA --bamfiles BAM1 BAM2 [...] --minfasta 200000`
+`vamb -o SEP -z 0.95 --outdir OUT --fasta FASTA --bamfiles BAM1 BAM2 [...] --minfasta 200000`

 __6) Postprocess the results__